 When we saw the official pictures of the Sony WH-1000XM5, we were more than a bit surprised.
 We wondered whether it was a wise move to give one of Sony’s biggest success stories in recent memory a major redesign.
 But it's paid off.

-The Sony XM5 headphones might feel a little less premium than before, but the jump in sound quality from the previous generation is a big one, and rivals could once again have their work cut out.
+The Sony XM5 headphones might feel a little less premium than before, but the jump in sound quality from the previous generation is a big one, and rivals once again have their work cut out.
 If you are looking for a new pair of wireless noise-cancelling headphones for calls as well as music, your auditioning should start here.
 The older XM4 (below) were already the best around, but the XM5 are undoubtedly better for those who can afford to pay the premium.

 Read the full Sony WH-1000XM5 review

-The name of Bose’s latest wireless headphones doesn't exactly trip off the tongue, but it does reflect the company's focus on improving noise-cancelling technology.
+The name of Bose’s wireless headphones doesn't exactly trip off the tongue, but it does reflect the company's focus on improving noise-cancelling technology.
 The 700 (as they're destined to be known) use a new noise-cancelling system with everything from new acoustics to new digital signal processing – all running off Bose’s own NC chip.

 The four-microphone system picks up and isolates your voice while cancelling out external noise around you, so you shouldn't have to raise your voice to be heard when calling friends or family.
 The person on the other end of the call should be able to hear you clear as a bell.